phonegap-build/docs-en/signing/signing-ios.md

 ### Convert the iPhone developer certificate to a P12 file on Mac OS

+You'll first need to obtain an Apple Developer Certificate.
+See apple documenation for this.

-Once you have downloaded the Apple iPhone certificate from Apple, export it to the P12 keystore format.
+Next you'll export it to the P12 keystore format.
 To do this on Mac® OS:

 1. Open the Keychain Access application (in the Applications/Utilities folder).
 2. If you have not already added the certificate to Keychain, select File > Import.
 Then navigate to the certificate file (the .cer file) you obtained from Apple.